Skip to Content

 Libraries

-The libraries folder contains CLAdapterLib.sol - used as an internal library in CLFeedRegistryAdapter, CLAggregatorAdapter, and some of the test consumer contracts to call UpgradeableProxyADFS, and Blocksense.sol - used by the example contracts.
-Both provide utilities for low-level static calls to the mentioned contracts to ensure maximum gas optimizations.
-Moreover, CLAdapterLib enables historical data parsing handlers to decode raw data from the storage, whereas Blocksense is designed for client contracts as a low-gas call library.
+The libraries folder contains CLAdapterLib.sol - used as an internal library in CLFeedRegistryAdapter, CLAggregatorAdapter to call ADFS, and ADFS.sol - used in the example contracts to demonstrate how the client can query ADFS directly.
+Both provide utilities for low-level static calls to ADFS or the CL adapters to ensure maximum gas optimizations.
+Moreover, CLAdapterLib enables historical data parsing handlers to decode raw data from the storage in the form of a Chainlink aggregator, whereas the ADFS library is designed for client contracts as a low-gas call library.

 Test Contracts